The MA Education in TESOL comprises nine modules and can be taken both on-campus or distance learning.

 There is the option of a one-week self-funded study visit to the Gambia in June of the study year.
 This trip can be included as a case study for one of the optional modules.

 The programme can be taken either on-campus or by distance learning.
-Teaching is organised on a module-credit basis, each module involving approximately 200 hours of student input and approximately 24 hours of staff input.
+The on campus course is mainly full time and the distance learning course is usually a 3 year part time course.
+Teaching is organised on a module-credit basis, each 20 credit module involving approximately 200 hours of student input and approximately 24 hours of staff input.

-- Semesters for both campus and online students are usually 12 weeks long, and in two blocks: September to December, and January to May.
+- Semesters are usually 12 weeks long, and in two blocks: September to December, and January to May.
+For most part time students the Research Methods module start its run from May to July.
 For full time students, the period between May and August is generally dedicated to dissertation supervision and study.

 On rare occasions we may need to make changes to our course programmes after they have been published